 IMPERIALISM AT THE BRINK: dECOLONIZATION, dECARBONIZATION, AND THE CRITIQUE OF CAPITALISM

-Historically, the leftist critique of capitalism has been primarily identified with the critique of exploitation, the extraction of surplus-value from workers’ generating greater value than they are paid in the supposedly ‘free’ wage relation.
-And, while exploitation and the emiseration it produces is of crucial ethical and strategical importance, the end of relations of exploitation is not a panacea for all of capitalism’s ills.
-Sustainable production does not automatically follow from workers’ self-determination (as many market socialists seem to presuppose) and competitive production still generates enormous waste in its orientation toward growth.
-There must be something more to the critique of capitalism that captures the fundamental logic of capitalist production which both captures its diverse contradictions and which can clearly point the way forward.
+Historically, the left critique of capitalism has been primarily identified with the critique of exploitation, the extraction of surplus-value from workers’ generating greater value than they are paid in the supposedly ‘free’ wage relation.
+And, while exploitation and the emiseration it produces is of crucial ethical and strategical importance, the end of relations of exploitation is not a panacea for all of capitalism’s ills—in particular those related to the climate crisis.
+A systematic critique of capitalism which is adequate to the existential crisis faced by people living in a rapidly warming world requires that we capture the fundamental logic of capitalist production, even as it presents itself in heterogenous forms, to better point a clear way forward.

-In the book, the author argues in favor of refocusing the critique of capitalism toward the ‘telos of production critique.
-This critique emphasizes the goal or aim of production, rather than its distinct (and potentially heterogenous) labor relations.
-In capitalist society, production is subordinate to a single imperative: infinite accumulation through the endless production and exchange of commodities (i.e., production for exchange-value) to the detriment of human needs (use-value).
-Although the idea that profit-seeking and peoples’ needs may be counter-indicated is not new (indeed, it has been a silent fulcrum for Marxist theory for some time), its analytical centrality draws out new insights, addresses old problems, and resolves theoretical tensions which have muddled our attempts to formulate a coherent political alternative to capitalism.
+In Imperialism at the Brink, the author argues in favor of refocusing the critique of capitalism toward the telos of production critique.
+This critique emphasizes the goal or aim of production, rather than strictly labor relations, which vary by material context.
+In capitalist society, production is subordinate to a single imperative: infinite accumulation through the endless production and the exchange of commodities (i.e., production for exchange-value) to the detriment of human needs (use-value).
+Although the idea that profit-seeking and peoples’ needs may be counter-indicated is not new (indeed, it has been a quiet fulcrum for critiques of capitalism for some time), centering this premise analytically draws out new insights, helps us reassess old problems, and resolves theoretical tensions which have muddled previous attempts to formulate a coherent political alternative to capitalism.

 In practical terms: If we want to achieve decarbonization without exacerbating underdevelopment and inequality, then we need to consider a differential approach to climate policy akin to the ‘contraction and convergence model’.
 Market-driven economies, the book argues, cannot offer us either the organizational capacity nor flexibility necessary to implement such a program.
-The critique of the telos of production in capitalism society (namely, exchange-value) demonstrates that if we need to re-orient production as a whole away from exchange and toward the sustainable satisfaction of human needs, we need a comprehensive rather than additive critique of capitalist production.
-To combat both climate change and the continuing project of imperial domination, we must reevaluate the idea of a planned economy.
-In particular, we need a plan that can achieve decarbonization goals without shoring up imperial power; we need ecological planning against imperialism.
+The critique of the telos of production in capitalist society (i.e., production for exchange-value), however, can address capitalism’s myriad contradictions by specifying their underlying logic.
+This points toward a clear path forward: we need to re-orient production as a whole away from exchange and toward the sustainable satisfaction of human needs.
+To achieve this monumental change, and combat both climate change and the continuing project of imperial domination, the book asks readers to reconsider the idea of a economic planning.
+In particular, to consider that we need a plan that can achieve decarbonization goals without shoring up imperial power; we need ecological planning against imperialism.

 Sneak Peeks: